justbread24/4380-Vision-Project/README.md

   - Train Shape: (4610, 10)
   - Test Shape: (204, 10)
 - Instances:
+  - Total data points: Around 2,892 images of hand gestures
+  - Training: 2,520 images
+  - Validation: 372 images
+  - 80% training and 20% validation

   **Preprocessing and Clean-up**
+  The dataset consists of RGB images associates with labels rock, paper, or scissors.
+The lavels and image file paths are maintained in CSV files, which requires a PyTorchh Dataset class to map filenames to labels because the data is not arranged in class subfolders.
+  The images themselves are stored in a common directory, which requires careful management to ensure the CSV files entries match actual image files.
+Corrupted or missing images where identified and removed to avoid runtime errors.
+The dataset is split into training and validation sets using stratified splitting to maintain balanced class proportions in both subsets.
+Image Transformation:
+- Images are resized to match each model's expected input dimensions
+  - 224×224 pixels for ResNet50 and EfficientNet-B0
+  - 299×299 pixels for InceptionV3
+- Random Horizontal Flip Augmentation

+Data Loader Setup:
+- DataLoaders batch and shuffle the training data (shuffle=True) to provide randomness each epoch, aiding generalization.
+- Validation DataLoaders do not shuffle to maintain consistency.
+- Multiple worker processes (num_workers=4 or similar) speed up image loading and transformation

   **Data Visualization**
 The graphs below show the ROC curves of the three models used for the classification project including ResNet50, EfficientNet (EfficientNet-B0), and InceptionV3.